I am a second-year graduate student in the EECS department at MIT and a member of CSAIL and the Machine Learning group.

 I studied mathematics and computer science as an undergraduate at University of British Columbia (UBC) in the beautiful city of Vancouver, where I was fortunate to be advised by Nick Harvey.
-I spent my last undergraduate year as a research intern at National Institute of Informatics (NII) in Tokyo, where I had the pleasure and honor of working with Ken-ichi Kawarabayashi.

 Some recent talks by Keyulu, with video if available.